 - Import to Stage simply brings an external image onto the current Stage.
-Imported bitmap images are also added to the file Library panel; if you import a vector graphic that uses no symbols or embedded bitmaps, nothing is added to the Library. - Import to Library automatically places graphics into the Flash Library panel. - Open External Library is commonly used to incorporate graphics from one project into another project. - Import Video allows you to bring digital video into a Flash file.
+(The image is also added to the file Library panel.) - Import to Library automatically places graphics into the Flash Library panel. - Open External Library is commonly used to incorporate graphics from one project into another project. - Import Video allows you to bring digital video into a Flash file.